 Bishop Shane has trained in mediation and reconciliation, and is an associate member of the Ontario Association of Family Mediators.
 He has established close connections with Coventry Cathedral (UK) and its ministry of reconciliation known as the Community of the Cross of Nails, an international peace and reconciliation network; and with Saint George’s Anglican Cathedral in Jerusalem, which is deeply committed to interfaith dialogue, peace, and reconciliation.
 He is the president of the Community of the Cross of Nails: Canada (the Canadian branch of Coventry’s network).

 He has been invited to speak about reconciliation on a number of occasions, including the historic “Road to Warm Springs” National Consultation on Indigenous Anglican Self-Determination in 2017; and at the first Community of the Cross of Nails/Together for Hope interfaith pilgrimage in Coventry Cathedral in 2019.

 Bishop Shane is married to Katherine Shadbolt, who practices family law.
-He has two sons, a daughter, and two granddaughters.
+He has two sons, a daughter, and three grandchildren.

 Monday to Thursday 9 am to 3 pm